cds-snc/canadalogin-static-website/website/src/en/trouble-signing-in/cannot-access-your-phone.md

 3. **A 6-digit verification code will be sent to the phone number you selected via text message or voice call.
 Enter this code on the webpage when prompted.**

-4. **Once you've signed in, you can navigate to your GC Sign in manage area,** to add a new phone number and delete your old one, or change your default phone number.
+4. **Once you've signed in, you can navigate to your GC Sign in manage area,** to {% linkRef links.addatwostepverificationphonenumber 'add-a-2-step-verification-phone-number' 'add a new phone number' %} and {% linkRef links.deleteatwostepverificationphonenumber 'delete-a-2-step-verification-phone-number' 'delete your old one' %}, or {% linkRef links.changeyourdefaulttwostepverificationnumber 'change-your-default-2-step-verification-number' 'change your default phone number' %}.

 ## If you only have one 2-step verification phone number registered to your account